important alert

 The Portland Bureau of Transportation (PBOT) issues PARK(ing) Day permits to allow residents, designers, businesses, students, community organizations and artists to temporarily transform parking spaces into public spaces.
 This international event takes place the third Friday in September.

-Each payday lender location within the cities of Portland, Gresham, or Oregon City needs a payday lender permit.
-These permits must be renewed every year and are all paid through the City of Portland.
+Each payday lender location in the City of Portland needs a payday lender permit.
+The permit must be renewed every year and is paid through the City of Portland.

 Percent for Green grants help fund large-scale green infrastructure projects that benefit watershed health and the community.
 Learn more about how to apply on this page.